NFL Winners and Losers: What a moment for Smilin' Jay Cutler

 The Broncos improved to 2-0 with an absolutely dominant 42-17 win over the Dallas Cowboys.
 The offense has looked very good through two weeks under coordinator Mike McCoy.
 Trevor Siemian has looked like a better quarterback than anyone wants to give him credit for, and he has playmakers around him.

-But this is still a team build around defense, and Woods has kept that rolling.
+But this is still a team built around defense, and Woods has kept that rolling.
 He took over for beloved coordinator Wade Phillips, and the defense hasn’t missed anything.
-Last season’s rushing champ, Ezekiel Elliott, had a career-low eight yards on nine carries on Sunday.
+Last season’s rushing champ, Ezekiel Elliott, had a career-low 8 yards on nine carries on Sunday.
 Dak Prescott, who threw four interceptions all last season, threw two on Sunday including one returned for a touchdown.

 Denver, aside from a short stretch with some weird turnovers that led to a Los Angeles Chargers rally last week, has been fantastic to start the season.
 Joseph is a first-time coach, but he’s pushing all the right buttons.
 Because Denver is not far removed from a Super Bowl title, there was no time for Joseph to learn on the job.
 He had to win right away.
 So far, so good.